Lightweight Image Inpainting by Stripe Window Transformer with Joint Attention to CNN: Abstract

 \section{Abstract}

 Image inpainting is an important task in computer vision.
 As admirable methods are presented, the inpainted image is getting closer to reality.
 However, the result is still not good enough in the reconstructed texture and structure based on human vision.
-Although more and more larger models have been proposed recently because of the advancement of computer hardware, we would like to build a suitable model for personal use or small-sized institution.
-Therefore, we propose a lightweight model that combines the special transformer and the traditional convolutional neural network (CNN).
-Furthermore, we noticed most researchers only consider three primary colors (RGB) in inpainted images, but we think this is not enough so we propose a new loss function to intensify color details.
+Although recent advances in computer hardware have enabled the development of larger and more complex models, there is still a need for lightweight models that can be used by individuals and small-sized institutions.
+Therefore, we propose a lightweight model that combines a specialized transformer with a traditional convolutional neural network (CNN).
+Furthermore, we have noticed most researchers only consider three primary colors (RGB) in inpainted images, but we think this is not enough.
+So we propose a new loss function to intensify color details.
 Extensive experiments on commonly seen datasets (Places2 and CelebA) validate the efficacy of our proposed model compared with other state-of-the-art methods.